 “Yeah, truly.
-It was a science-vessel with many brilliant scientists on board, including medics, surgeons, geologists and many other specialists.
-In truth, they were searching for inhabitable planets with exploitable resources.
-But found a planet ruined by war.
-It didn’t take them long to figure Gaia’s potential, not in resources, but for business… The Sol System is about midway between the Felii empire and the Ïiha kingdom, both already in an active trade relationship.
+It was a science-vessel with many brilliant scientists on board, including medics, surgeons, archeologist, geologists among many other specialists.
+In truth, they were searching for inhabitable planets with exploitable resources, but found a planet ruined by war.
+It didn’t take them long to figure Gaia’s potential, not in resources, but for business… The Sol System is about midway between the Felii Empire and the Ïiha Kingdom, both already in an active trade relationship.
 Because of the movement of the galaxies, and the existence of direct jumps between their systems, they’ve never stumbled over Gaia before,” she giggles.

 “And the earthlings, the Gaian?”